How Often Should You Update a Restaurant Menu?

 The rise of micro distilleries and on-site production is among one of the current popular restaurant trends.

 At a minimum, you should update your restaurant menu at least once a year, to make sure prices are where they should be.
 Correct food cost is vital to the success of a restaurant.
 Along with a check on food cost, a yearly menu audit helps you see what is selling and what isn’t and is an opportunity to try some new items.
 No matter how often you opt to update your restaurant menu, always ask for feedback from your customers.
-At the end of the day, it is their opinion that matters most.
+It is their opinion that matters most.